vanjara/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 2: Feb 1, 2018, Thursday
+**Today's Progress**: Solved parts 2 and 3 of the Udacity FSND Log Analytics project.
+Also reviewed 3 sections of Lesson 3 - Building Layouts Part 2 of the Android basics course.

+**Thoughts**: Created multiple views to help get the answers and had to do some Google searches for formatting and timestamp operations.

 ### Day 1: Jan 31, 2018, Wednesday
 **Today's Progress**: Setup the psql DB for the Udacity FSND Log Analytics project.
 Did some test queries to get/review data, created a view and solved the first part of the project using the DB query.